Mirror Print - ‘Arise and Shine’ Isaiah 60v1

 Meet the Maker

-Using antique fabrics and lace, I use my needle as my brush and fabrics as my paint to capture the word of God in the everyday.
+Using antique fabrics and lace, I use my needle as my brush and fabrics as my paint to capture the word of God in the everyday, creating unique Christian textile art.

 As a child, growing up in Devon, I loved nothing more than spending hours with boxes, glue, tape and whatever I could get my hands on, to make and create a new project...
 Later as a primary school teacher I was always using my creativity in the classroom.
 It wasn't until I became pregnant with my first son that a friend taught me how to use a sewing machine to make textile art for the nursery.
 Suddenly I was hooked on freestyle machine embroidery.

-My hope is that the cards and prints that I create will give people a fresh perspective on God's Word and how He meets us in the situations we are in, through the everyday objects and scenarios of life.
+My hope is that the embroidery art cards and Scripture prints that I create will give people a fresh perspective on God's Word and how He meets us in the situations we are in, through the everyday objects and scenarios of life.

 Interested in a commissions? write to - email@example.com